Ruth Eller

 4. The literature book you are reading in class if you took it home

-6. Word Hunt post-its (sticking them in your agenda throughout the week is a good idea)
+5. Word Hunt post-its (sticking them in your agenda throughout the week is a good idea).

-7. Any "Leftovers" that you finished at home
+6. Any "Leftovers" that you finished at home.

-8. Anything on your "Reminder Dock" that you finished at home
+7. Anything on your "Reminder Dock" that you need to finish at home.

-9. Any Thinking Assignment that you finished at home
+8. Any Thinking Assignment that you need to finish at home.

 personal responsibility